 Emerging technologies are shaping the future of every industry.
-Whether that’s through Artificial Intelligence and robotics transforming the way humans interact with the world, or ever-evolving “things” that are being embedded with sensors and software (hello, Alexa and Google Home) that strive to make every aspect of your life “smart”.
-Technology moves so fast that it’s vital for product leaders to have their fingers on the pulse of various emerging technologies and their potential impact.
+Whether that’s through AI and robotics transforming the way humans interact with the world or ever-evolving “things” that are being embedded with sensors and software (hello, Alexa and Google Home) that strive to make every aspect of your life “smart.”
+Technology moves so fast that product leaders need to have their fingers on the pulse of various emerging technologies and their potential impact.
 These technologies support market expansion, allow better differentiation of products and services, and enable providers to be more competitive and efficient.

 One of the ways CyberSaint uses emerging technologies is through Natural Language Processing (NLP).
-NLP’s ultimate objective is to “read,” decipher, and understand language that’s valuable to the end-user.
+NLP’s ultimate objective is to “read,” decipher, and understand language valuable to the end-user.
 Currently, there are several ways NLP is used in day-to-day life.
-Many are familiar with chatbots, or auto-complete in emails or texts.
-But there’s a gap in cybersecurity and integrated risk management where NLP could be used to inform risk and regulatory compliance.
-Since interactions between humans and machines are based on language processing, NLP allows organizations to process increasingly large amounts of data, granting them the ability to be more efficient, more risk cognizant, and more secure.
+Many are familiar with chatbots or auto-complete emails or texts.
+But there’s a gap in cybersecurity and integrated risk management where NLP could inform risk and regulatory compliance.
+Since interactions between humans and machines are based on language processing, NLP allows organizations to process increasingly large amounts of data, granting them the ability to be more efficient, risk-cognizant, and secure.

-Human intelligence and machine intelligence are becoming increasingly intertwined, but there’s still a lot of room for evolution in the space of cybersecurity, specifically in how AI can influence governance risk management and compliance.
+Human intelligence and machine intelligence are becoming increasingly intertwined.
+However, there’s still a lot of room for evolution in cybersecurity, specifically in how AI can influence governance risk management and compliance.
 According to Gartner’s client inquiry and Peer Insights’ review data, interest in NLP technologies increased by 518% in 2018 over 2017.
-Additionally, nearly two-thirds of adoption interest in NLP is coming from business leaders rather than technical (IT) leaders, as the technology is increasingly influencing future company plans, business strategy, and development of NLP-related use cases.
+Additionally, nearly two-thirds of adoption interest in NLP comes from business leaders rather than technical (IT) leaders, as the technology increasingly influences future company plans, business strategy, and development of NLP-related use cases.

 Crosswalking into the future

-According to Gartner, the pace of NLP patent filing has rapidly increased, with a compound annual growth rate of 34% in the last 10 years, which is indicative of an emerging technology going through rapid development and investment.
-It is also in line with rapidly increasing interest in NLP technology and its application across various use cases, such as speech processing, machine translation, text analytics, sentiment analysis, and virtual assistants.
+According to Gartner, the pace of NLP patent filing has rapidly increased, with a compound annual growth rate of 34% in the last 10 years, indicative of an emerging technology going through rapid development and investment.
+It also aligns with rapidly increasing interest in NLP technology and its application across various use cases, such as speech processing, machine translation, text analytics, sentiment analysis, and virtual assistants.

-CybserSaint takes a deep learning approach with NLP that allows crosswalking between frameworks without a significant amount of human intervention.
+CybserSaint takes a deep learning approach with NLP that allows crosswalking between frameworks without significant human intervention.
 This increases security maturity and makes the organization more risk cognizant.
-This becomes even more key when discussing cloud-based shifts post COVID-19.
+This becomes even more key when discussing cloud-based shifts post-COVID-19.

-In a world where automation is taking over fast food, driving, package delivery, and practically every other industry, why isn’t it more prevalent in the cybersecurity realm?
-For a sector inundated with cutting-edge technology in almost every other aspect, somehow risk and compliance management has fallen to the wayside.
-Employees and chief information security officers (CISOs) are still spending hours poring in spreadsheets and doing manual control monitoring and in 2021, with digital transformation everywhere in the world, it’s frankly unacceptable.
+In a world where automation is taking over fast food, driving, package delivery, and practically every other industry, why isn’t it more prevalent in cybersecurity?
+For a sector inundated with cutting-edge technology in almost every other aspect, somehow, risk and compliance management have fallen to the wayside.
+Employees and chief information security officers (CISOs) still spend hours poring in spreadsheets and doing manual control monitoring.
+In 2021, with digital transformation everywhere in the world, it was frankly unacceptable.

 According to Gartner, By 2021, fewer than 15% of organizations will implement holistic monitoring, putting $255 billion of investments in cloud-based solutions at risk.

-Cyber professionals are under more pressure than ever to support new technologies in digital transformation, all while still maintaining the previous systems.
-With new responsibilities constantly being foisted upon them, it becomes even more impractical to expect cybersecurity leaders to manually monitor internal controls and risk management.
+Cyber professionals are under more pressure than ever to support new digital transformation technologies, all while maintaining the previous systems.
+With new responsibilities constantly being foisted upon them, it becomes even more impractical to expect cybersecurity leaders to monitor internal controls and risk management manually.

 Evolve or be left behind